 Landmark Historic District

-Visit our newest museum, the Louisiana Sports Hall of Fame & Northwest Regional History Museum and Fort St. Jean Baptiste, a replica of the 1732 French colonial fort, with an interpretation of how the French marines lived in colonial days.
-Photo opportunities abound especially at Beau Jardin and the beautiful landscaped water feature along the banks of the Cane River Lake.
+Visit our newest museum, the Louisiana Sports Hall of Fame & Northwest Regional History Museum, and Fort St. Jean Baptiste, a replica of the 1732 French colonial fort, with an interpretation of how the French marines lived in colonial days.
+Photo opportunities abound especially at Beau Jardin and the beautifully landscaped water feature along the banks of the Cane River Lake.

-Natchitoches, well known for the filming of Steel Magnolias, is also known as the “City of Lights” from mid-November though the New Year as we host our annual Festival of Lights, Louisiana’s premiere holiday celebration.
-Visit our website for a complete listing of year around festivals and events.
+Natchitoches, well known for the filming of Steel Magnolias, is also known as the “City of Lights” from mid-November through the New Year as we host our annual Festival of Lights, Louisiana’s premiere holiday celebration.
+Visit our website for a complete listing of year-round festivals and events.

 Cane River National Heritage Trail

 In all of Louisiana, no other place as unique as the Cane River Country exists!
 The Cane River National Heritage Area Trail includes homes open daily along the Cane River Road including Melrose Plantation and the National Park located at Oakland Plantation and the complex located at Magnolia Plantation referred to as the Cane River Creole National Historical Park.

 Outdoor enthusiasts will enjoy hiking, biking, swimming, and canoeing in the Kisatchie National Forest, touring the gardens of Briarwood at the Caroline Dorman Nature Preserve, and hunting or fishing in numerous lakes, bayous, and the Red River.

 Don’t miss your chance to feed, hold and have your picture taken with a real alligator at the Alligator Park & Show and visit the Adai Indian Nation Cultural Museum.

 Westward along the El Camino Real, lie three State historic sites; Los Adaes, Fort Jesup, and Rebel State Park which includes the Louisiana Country Music Museum.